Adult Faith Formation/St. Matthew yoUniversity (SMU)

 Attn: Adult FF Registration

 Charlotte, NC 28277

 No registration; simply come when you can.
 Lectio Divina is an ancient community prayer form using the upcoming Sunday Mass readings, providing Scriptural enrichment and community building.
 Please bring your bible.

 In a busy world, a time for silence is a rare experience.
 However, authentic spirituality always embraces silent time with God.
 Centering Prayer is a practice that invites us to be present to God as God is present to us.
 It is a process that transforms us and brings inner peace into our lies.

 *Child care is available with 48-hour advance registration to the nursery.
 Call 704-543-7677 x 1003.

-Click on the link above to get a map and directions to both St. Matthew Ballantyne and St. Matthew -Waxhaw location.
+Click on the link below to get a map and directions to both St. Matthew Ballantyne and St. Matthew -Waxhaw location.